Tale and Mystery of Atatbey, Bandolero and Byron Cigars - The Nelson Alfonso Story

 Posted on July 02 2020

 In 2012, Nelson launched Selected Tobacco out of Costa Rica, and revealed Atabey and Bandolero cigars.
 He also reintroduced the Byron cigar at the IPCPR Trade Show in Orlando, Florida.
-Unlike the majority cigar manufacturer, the blend for these cigars are fully undisclosed except for parts of the Byron line.
+Unlike the majority of cigar manufacturers, the blends for these cigars are fully undisclosed except for parts of the Byron line.
 Due to its enigma, there are many speculations as to what type of tobaccos are used within each blend.
-The consensus of the majority has been that these are some “damn good smoke”.
+The consensus of the majority has been that these are some “damn good smokes”.

 Here are the tales behind each cigar: